-144 is a legal section in Indian Penal Code through which law enforcement can prevent unlawful assembly of more than 10 people in an area.
-In debut director G.Manikandan’s 144 (2015) this section is repeatedly enforced in two villages for their mutual animosity over a lake and celebrations.
+144 is a legal section in the Indian Penal Code through which law enforcement can prevent unlawful assembly of more than 10 people in an area.
+In debut director, G.Manikandan’s 144 (2015) this section is repeatedly enforced in two villages for their mutual animosity over a lake and celebrations.
 Against this backdrop intervened is 2 love stories, a heist gone wrong and a load full of silliness that surprisingly makes you laugh.

-Actor RJ Shiva plays the role of a small time thief who plans on a robbery in a local jewellery shop with the help of his girlfriend played by Oviya.
+Actor RJ Shiva plays the role of a small-time thief who plans on a robbery in a local jewellery shop with the help of his girlfriend played by Oviya.
 Ashok Selvan is the car driver to the jewellery shop owner (played by Lal), Ashok falls in love with Lal’s daughter Shruthi Ramakrishna alias Sonu.
 Ramdoss (known for his Mundasupatti Muniskanth role) is a local artisan and hitman who is speech impaired.
-The story is how this five move their coins against the jewellery owner and a don named “feelings” Ravi played by Udhayabhanu Maheswaran (of Vijay TV Office Viswanathan character fame) in stealing gold biscuits hidden inside a Lord Vinayaga clay idol in middle of village.
+The story is about how this five move their coins against the jewellery owner and a don named “feelings” Ravi played by Udhayabhanu Maheswaran (of Vijay TV Office Viswanathan character fame) in stealing gold biscuits hidden inside a Lord Vinayaga clay idol in the middle of the village.